tuxtof/labs/calm/lab5/calm_workshop_postman_setup.rst

 Create Collection
 *****************

-The following steps assumes you have Postman installed.
+The following steps assumes you have Postman installed and running.

 Create a **Collection**, give it a name (i.e. Nutanix), and save it: